Pro-Trump mob storms US Capitol in bid to overturn election

 In the aftermath, several Republicans announced they would drop their objections to the election, including Sen. Kelly Loeffler, R-Ga., who lost her bid for reelection Tuesday.

-Earlier, protesters had fought past police and breached the building, shouting and waving Trump and American flags as they marched through the halls.
+Earlier, protesters had fought past police and breached the building, shouting and waving Trump and American flags as they marched through the halls, many without masks during the COVID-19 crisis.
 Lawmakers were told to duck under their seats for cover and put on gas masks after tear gas was used in the Capitol Rotunda.
 Some House lawmakers tweeted they were sheltering in place in their offices.

 The woman who was killed was part of a crowd that was breaking down the doors to a barricaded room where armed officers stood on the other side, police said.
 She was shot in the chest by Capitol Police and taken to a hospital where she was pronounced dead.
 City police said three other people died from medical emergencies during the long protest on and around the Capitol grounds.